omni/poa-bridge/README.md

 ### Difference from Parity Bridge

-Although POA bridge initially was based on [Parity Brigde](https://github.com/paritytech/parity-bridge), eventually it was re-worked:
+Although the POA bridge was initially based on the [Parity Bridge](https://github.com/paritytech/parity-bridge), it was re-worked to include:
   * support of a gas price oracle introduced;
   * RPC is used instead of IPC;
-  * sending of bridge approvals enhanced as so performance increased drammatically;
+  * sending of bridge approvals enhanced, increasing performance dramatically;
-  * error handling improved to be compatible with Linux systemd faclity;
+  * error handling improved to be compatible with Linux systemd facility;
-  * bridge configuration parameters are being got from bridge contracts so they don't need to be synchronized among several bridge instances;
+  * bridge configuration parameters are fetched from bridge contracts so they don't need to be synchronized among several bridge instances;
-  * bridge contracts was segregated into [the separate project](https://github.com/poanetwork/poa-bridge-contracts) and their deployment is independent from the Rust side of the bridge.
+  * bridge contracts were segregated into [the separate project](https://github.com/poanetwork/poa-bridge-contracts) and their deployment is independent from the Rust side of the bridge.
 Now bridge contracts:
-    * ERC20 is separated from the brdige contracts
+    * are separate from ERC20
-    * are upgradable and you don't need to re-configure bridge instances and DApps to use new version of contracts
+    * are upgradable; you don't need to re-configure bridge instances and DApps to use new version of contracts
-    * set of validators can be changed without necessity to re-deploy bridge contracts
+    * allow a set of validators to be changed without neeeding to re-deploy thebridge contracts

 ### How to build